srosuna/attendance-certificates-python3/Readme.md

 **Requirements.**
-You must have the following python packages installed "Panda" and "Pillow" run in a terminal
+You must have the following python packages installed "Panda" and "Pillow" run in a terminal.

 *$ pip install panda*

 *$pip install pillow*

 To deal with Open Document Format documents or LibreOffice Ods extensions, you must install the "odfpy" package *$ pip install odfpy*

-Instructions:
+**Instructions:**

-Download or clone the repository to your hard drive. execute in terminal
+Download or clone the repository to your hard drive.

+I suggest you run the following command in a terminal to give permissions to all files.

 $ sudo chmod -R +x attendance-certificates-python3/

 The files are in the same folder, a jpg/ or pdf/ folder should be created according to your preference.